Last Updated on

 A popular hairstyle for men and women, the shag was created by hairdresser Paul McGregor for Jane Fonda’s character Bree Daniels in the film Klute (1971).

 The unisex cut features lots of evenly-progressing layers with a fringe.
-Layers on the top are the shortest and gradually get longer as you go down the head.
+The layers on the top are the shortest and gradually get longer as you go down the head.
 It was also fashionable for the graduated sides to be rolled under, creating a sort of pageboy look.

 A shag could be worn sleek, or the upper layers could be fluffed out or spiked up, creating a “bogbrush” or “rooster” look.

-Dreadlocks have been worn throughout history by people from many different cultures and religions, but in the 1970s it was the popularity of reggae artists like Bob Marley that brought dreads to the attention of popular culture.
+Dreadlocks have been worn throughout history by people from many different cultures and religions.
+However, in the 1970s, it was the popularity of reggae artists like Bob Marley that brought dreads to the attention of popular culture.
 Marley wore dreads as part of his membership to the Rastafari movement.